Table of Contents

 Pipal is effective in asthma, diabetes, diarrhea, boils, spermatorrhoea, gonorrhea, leucorrhea, skin diseases, cracked feet, anal fistula, aphthous sores, menorrhagia, nervous disorders, metrorrhagia, blood dysentery, bleeding piles, hematuria and hemorrhages.
 Studies show the aqueous extract of the bark has an antibacterial activity against Staphylococcus aureus and Escherichia coli.

 In Homeopathy, Ficus religiosa Remedy is available.
 This remedy is OTC medicine without any side-effect and used for abnormally heavy or prolonged bleeding (Menorrhagia), pain during periods, hematemesis and hemoptysis.
-The pellets are taken orally in dose of 4-6 pellets.
+The pellets are taken orally in a dose of 4-6 pellets.

 Below is given home remedies using various parts of Pipal tree.
 These remedies are time-tested, easy to do and does not pose any health risk.